AiAutomatrix/CogmoraLabs/Backend_Architecture.md

 ---

-## 4. (Future Vision) Persistent WebSocket Worker
+## 4. (Future Vision) Persistent WebSocket Worker for Real-Time Triggers

 While scheduled functions are great for periodic tasks, a true real-time trigger system requires an always-on WebSocket connection.
-This is a more advanced setup.
+This is a more advanced setup that would provide instant execution.

 -   **Architecture**: A dedicated, long-running service (e.g., a Node.js process on Cloud Run or a VPS) that maintains a single, persistent WebSocket connection to KuCoin for the `/market/ticker:all` topic.
 -   **Logic**:
-    1. Receives a price tick.
+    1. Receives a price tick from the WebSocket.
     2. Queries all `tradeTriggers` across all users in Firestore that match the incoming symbol.
+This query would be highly efficient using Firestore's indexing.
-    3. For each matching trigger, it checks if the price condition is met.
+    3. For each matching trigger, it checks if the new price condition is met.
     4. If a condition is met, it writes to a new collection, e.g., `/pendingExecutions/{executionId}`, containing the `triggerId` and `userId`.
 -   **Execution**: A separate `onWrite` Firestore trigger on `/pendingExecutions/{executionId}` would then wake up, execute the trade logic (similar to the `closePositionHandler`), and delete the trigger and pending execution documents.